 It is our expectation that all students will attend school in-person.
-We understand that education and life is not a one-size-fits-all; therefore, if parents elect to keep their children home for the 2021-22 school year, your choices for educating your child will be as follows:
+We understand that education and life is not a one-size-fits-all.
+In the event your child cannot attend school, please see below for scenarios and expectations:

-- a.
-Home Schooling - ➤ Parents always have the option to withdraw their child from the Fairfield School District and elect to homeschool their child on their own.
-The parent must complete a withdrawal form prior to homeschooling their child. - b.
-Home Instruction Due to Medical/Health Condition - In the event some parents elect not to send their child to in-person school, due to their child's medical/health condition, home instruction will be provided, as per the board policy.
+a.
+Home Schooling

+➤ Parents always have the option to withdraw their child from the Fairfield School District and elect to homeschool their child on their own.
+The parent must complete a withdrawal form prior to homeschooling their child.

+b.
+Home Instruction Due to Medical/Health Condition

+➤ In the event some parents elect not to send their child to in-person school, due to their child's medical/health condition, home instruction will be provided, as per the board policy.
 We anticipate that if your child has a medical/health condition, home instruction will be remote.
 As per Board Policy, students will receive no fewer than 10 hours of instruction weekly.
 Home instructors will be first offered to current Fairfield teachers, and then if none apply, we will contract out with a provider to secure a certified teacher.
 If a Fairfield teacher elects to be the home instructor, they will be compensated at the contracted rate.